Why choose direct drive ribbon blender?

 Many solid-solid and solid-liquid applications rely on the batch

-A ribbon blender consists of a U-shaped horizontal trough and an agitator made up of inner and outer helical ribbons that are pitched to move material axially, in opposing directions, and also radially.
+A consists of a U-shaped horizontal trough and an agitator made up of inner and outer helical ribbons that are pitched to move material axially, in opposing directions, and also radially.
 Agitator tip speeds in the range of 300 ft/min are typical.

 Selecting a suitable ribbon blender for your particular application starts with specifying your batch volume and product bulk density.
 Bulk density determines if a standard or heavy-duty model is required.
 Industry-wide, most standard ribbon blenders can typically handle bulk densities of around 35 lb/cu ft.
 More robust blenders are available for denser products.